-The winners of the 2016 Dancing for the Children Celebrity Dance Challenge were Eddie Robinson of Cherokee County Fire and Emergency Services and his partner, Karrie Mattice!
+The winners of the 2017 Dancing for the Children Celebrity Dance Challenge were

 MEET THE DANCERS!

-Dancers competing in this year's Dancing for the Children competition have committed to raising a minimum of $3,000 each in sponsorship dollars, while also training and partnering with volunteer professional dance instructors in preparation for the competition.
-Performing at this year's event are:
+Dancers competing in this year's Dancing for the Children competition committed to raising a minimum of $3,000 each in sponsorship dollars, while also training and partnering with volunteer professional dance instructors in preparation for the competition.
+Dancers who performed at this year's event were:

 Delane Bailey and Sandy Raines

 Delane Bailey is a lifelong resident of Cherokee County and is an honorary member and past president of the Service League of Cherokee County.
 Delane began dancing at the age of 3 and continued dancing for 10 years before transitioning to dance performance through cheerleading.
 She is a graduate of Reinhardt University and Kennesaw State University and works with her father at Rick Bailey & Company as a licensed life and health insurance agent.
 She is the mother of two children, Connor and Allie, and is a member of Canton First United Methodist Church.
 Delane will be performing with Sandy Raines of Woodstock.
 Sandy began her dance career in the early 80’s teaching clogging and line dancing.
 Sandy has competed in numerous dance challenges and performed at the 1984 World’s Fair in New Orleans, La.
 She has a master’s degree in special education.
 Sandy currently choreographs dances for wedding couples and serves as a dance instructor for company parties and family picnics.

 Jen Davo and Natalie Berry